wso2/docs-choreo-dev/en/docs/rest-api.md

 Choreo allows you to visualize and monitor the performance of REST APIs deployed on Choreo.
 Choreo has in-built support for viewing the overall status, latencies, throughput data, diagnostic data, and logs.
 Developers can efficiently detect and troubleshoot anomalies in REST APIs using  Choreo Observability.

-For more information about observability capabilities of Choreo, see [Observability](observability/observability-overview.md).
+For more information about the observability capabilities of Choreo, see [Observability](observability/observability-overview.md).

 ## Business insights

-Once you take your APIs to production, you need to constantly analyze your APIs to get a good understanding of their usage.
+Once you take your APIs to production, you need to constantly analyze the APIs to get a good understanding of their usage.